microsoft/KqlTools/README.md

 Here is how to use the tool to see processes started on a Windows machine:

-	RealTimeKql winlog --logname=Security --kqlquery=ProcessCreation.kql --logtoconsole
+	RealTimeKql winlog --log=Security --query=ProcessCreation.kql --outputconsole

 The same on Linux:

-	RealTimeKql syslog --kqlquery=SylogQuery.kql --logtoconsole
+	RealTimeKql syslog --query=SylogQuery.kql --outputconsole

-Optionally, the tool can be used for prepossessing the steam and then uploading to a database, such as Azure Data Explorer (ADX = Kuso)
+Optionally, the tool can be used for prepossessing the stream and then uploading to a database, such as Azure Data Explorer (ADX = Kuso)

 ## Input choices